mopidy/mopidy/docs/clients/upnp.rst

 --------

-`upmpdcli <http://www.lesbonscomptes.com/upmpdcli/>`_ is recommended, since it is easier to setup, and offers `OpenHome <http://www.openhome.org> ohMedia`_ compatibility. upmpdcli exposes a UPnP MediaRenderer to the network, while using the MPD protocol to control Mopidy.
+`upmpdcli <http://www.lesbonscomptes.com/upmpdcli/>`_ is recommended, since it is easier to setup, and offers `OpenHome
+<http://www.openhome.org/wiki/OhMedia>`_ compatibility. upmpdcli exposes a UPnP
+MediaRenderer to the network, while using the MPD protocol to control Mopidy.

 1. Install upmpdcli.
 On Debian/Ubuntu::